In this article:

 How the 5-star score is calculated

-5-star calculations are a simple average— add all of your individual scores, divide by the number of individual responses, and there you have it—your average 5-star rating.
+5-star calculations are a simple average — adding all of your individual scores and dividing by the number of individual responses.
+And there you have it: your 5-star average rating!

 The 5-star score is rounded to the nearest tenth.